larstp/E-Co/README.md

 ### 11. Inspiration

 - Design: The majority of the inspiration for my websites design comes from [this](https://chop-co.netlify.app) netlify example page.
-I really liked the layout of the product page, and the simple yes stylish design of the landing page.
+I really liked the layout of the product page, and the simple yet stylish design of the landing page.
 I did not, however, like the animations as much.
 They became too... much, so you'll se little of that in my design.
--

 ### 12. Contact